 ocelli may represent aposematic coloration "advertising" the presence

 of toxins concentrated from its food.
-It lays a tangled, golden-brown
+(Note 1) It lays a tangled, golden-brown

 egg string that hatches in six to seven days in the laboratory.

-Big Island, Maui, Oahu and Kauai: may be widely
+Big Island, Maui, Oahu, Kauai and Pearl & Hermes Reef: may be widely

 distributed in the Indo-Pacific (pending further work to determine